 I fill my vegetarian stuffed zucchini with…zucchini!
-Along with black beans, chipotle peppers, tomatoes, and plenty of cheese for simplified stuffed squash recipe everyone will love.
-While these stuffed squash are especially fun with round, globe zucchini, zucchini boats are excellent as well!
+Along with black beans, chipotle peppers, tomatoes, and plenty of cheese for a simplified stuffed vegetable recipe everyone will love.
+While this recipe is especially fun with round, globe varieties, zucchini boats are excellent as well!

 How is summer treating you?
 Melted yet? 😉

 This is the time of year I’m so happy I have central air but I also NEED to enjoy all that fresh produce!
 Which makes me very happy to share today’s recipe.

 I know it’s hot, but bear with me because I have a baked stuffed zucchini recipe for you today.
 You can use yellow or green, round globe or the standard long, cylindrical squashes, but you will have to turn on the oven.

 I promise you it’s worth it though!
 This stuffed squash is the perfect mid-summer recipe, using some of that summer bounty along with ripe tomatoes, green onions, black beans, cilantro, and just enough cheese to keep things interesting.

 How to Make this

 To make vegetarian stuffed zucchini, scoop out the inside of a zucchini then bake until tender.
 Make a filling using the scooped out squash, black beans, tomatoes, spices, and cheese.
 Fill the vegetables and bake until the cheese is melted.